aluzzardi/pam_usb/README.md

 See the commit history for details.
 You can find a list of all contributors in the `AUTHORS` file.

 The last official release was 0.5.0 btw, some private packages used 0.6.0 to override the upstream provided version but those varied in changes from 0.5.0.
-This repo will be released starting from 0.7.0 when ready and includes all updates I'm aware of (Python3 port, UDisks2 support, other smaller ones) or did myself.
+This repo started at 0.7.0 and includes all contributions up to this point I'm aware of (Python3 port, UDisks2 support, other smaller ones) or did myself.